GeorgiosIoannouCoder/movierate-frontend/README.md

 <p align="right"><a href="#readme-top">Back to top</a></p>

+## Usage

+To try the MovieRate application click on this [link](https://app.movierate.tv/)!

+You can use the following two accounts to test the application in case that you do not want to register or use the third-party authentication:

+1. Admin
+    - Email: admin@email.com
+    - Password: 12345678aA!

+1. User
+    - Email: user@email.com
+    - Password: 12345678aA!

+<p align="right"><a href="#readme-top">Back to top</a></p>

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.